Lukastuong123/Lukastuong123/README.md

 # Senior Data Scientist - Capgemini || Contributing Writer- Towards Data Science

-🌱 A data scientist and senior consultant.
+🌱 A senior data scientist.
 I have spearheaded several projects across different disciplines of data science & machine learning to deliver data-driven insights to organizations & businesses.
 I am experienced at creating regression models, using descriptive and predictive data modeling to implement action-oriented solutions to business problems.
 Having been to 25 countries and territories for academic and professional purposes, I am flexible to work with people regardless backgrounds and cultures.

 At Capgemini, I have worked as:
 - Senior Data Engineer- Meta/Facebook